fdelorme/ecsqaru23/content/social-events/index.md

 featured_image: img/arras6.jpeg
 ---

-## ARRAS AND THE PAYS D'ARTOIS GOOD LIVING IN THE HEART OF HISTORY
+# ABOUT ARRAS

+### Arras and the pays d'Artois good living in the heart of history

 Ideally situated at an equal distance from the great capitals of Northern Europe, less than two hours from London and Brussels and just 50 minutes from Paris, the Pays d'Artois is the favoured destination for lovers of wonderful getaways seeking escape for the length of a relaxing weekend, an event-filled week or inspiring holidays.
-The unique architectural environment of the Artesian capital, the timeless charm of the surrounding countryside and the characterful villages of the Pays d'Artois, create a backdrop that is out of time, shaped by 20 centuries of history, where nature and heritage combine their gifts to nurture an authentic gentle lifestyle and to cultivate the art of wonderful encounters.
+The unique architectural environment of the Artesian capital, the timeless charm of the surrounding countryside and the characterful villages of the Pays d'Artois create a backdrop that is out of time, shaped by 20 centuries of history, where nature and heritage combine their gifts to nurture an authentic gentle lifestyle and to cultivate the art of wonderful encounters.

-## THE UNUSUAL HISTORY OF A UNIVERSAL CITY
+### The unusual history of a universal city

 <section class="flex-ns flex-wrap justify-around mt5">
     <div class="relative w-100 w-70-l mb4">
         <div class="relative w-100 mb4 nested-copy-line-height">
             At the crossroads of the great movements of civilisation since Antiquity, Arras has twenty centuries of experience in the art of playing host … Two millennia of eventful history have endowed the Artesian capital with inestimable treasures and countless preserved remains which, even today, shape its heritage and urban landscape.
 Exploring the city is rather like browsing an open-air museum where the art of living draws new sources of inspiration on a daily basis.
-Strategic rear base for Julius Caesar and the Emperor Augustus at the dawn of our era, prosperous Late Empire Gallo-Roman city, major artistic and financial European capital in the Middle Ages, cradle of civil and communal freedoms in the Gothic Age, Spanish pied-à-terre in the middle of the Baroque Period, stronghold of the Sun King in the French Baroque era, city of light in the eighteenth century, romantic refuge in Verlaine's century, global battlefield and Martyred Town of the Great War, model child of the Great Reconstruction… The adventure of Arras is a true distillation of European history.
+The strategic rear base for Julius Caesar and Emperor Augustus at the dawn of our era, prosperous Late Empire Gallo-Roman city, major artistic and financial European capital in the Middle Ages, cradle of civil and communal freedoms in the Gothic Age, Spanish pied-à-terre in the middle of the Baroque Period, stronghold of the Sun King in the French Baroque era, city of light in the eighteenth century, a romantic refuge in Verlaine's century, global battlefield and Martyred Town of the Great War, model child of the Great Reconstruction… The adventure of Arras is a true distillation of European history.
         </div>
     </div>
     <div class="relative w-100 w-25-l mb4">